Report on a Threatened Species:

 230

 Number of patches increased by 600%.
-Number of stems by 1600%.
+Number of flowering stems by 1600%.
 And it's not just within these three narrow transects that the rare Forked Aster shows irrational exuberance.
 It’s widespread throughout many “restored” areas (though absent in many other similar areas).

 What We Learned